Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 # Workload
 ## Daniel Filipe Nunes Silva
 First, I implemented the Cuboid class and designed the basic Cornell box.
-Then, I implemented the lights : AreaLight and Spotlight classes and how they are integrated in the lighting function.
+Then, I implemented the lights: AreaLight and Spotlight classes and how they are integrated in the lighting function.
 Finally, I worked on glossy surfaces and described two Cornell boxes with 3 sphere and 3 cuboids of diffrent surfaces.

 ## Samuel Chassot
-I implemented the basic path tracing algorithm with diffuse and mirror objects.
+I implemented the basic path tracing algorithm with diffuse (which was replaced by glossiness) and mirror objects.
 Then I implemented transparency (with refraction and Fresnel) and then caustics effect.

 ## Ghali Chraïbi